ionic-team/ionic-site/_posts/2015-03-11-angular-2-ionic.md

 First of all, we will absolutely be supporting Angular 2, and we will release full Angular 2 support in Ionic v2.
 In fact, we are already working on it!
 I don't have a timeline for that (yet!), but chances are it will come earlier than v1 did :)

 Next week we are doing an "Angular/Ionic 2 Summit."
 The Ionic core team will be locking themselves in a room (and we are flying in some remotes!) to go through all the lessons learned over the last year and half.
 Everything we did right (and *wrong*!) with Ionic v1, and what we will fix in v2.
+Yes, there will be coding!

 We are going to become experts in Angular 2, and we are working in parallel with the Angular team to make sure Angular 2 is an incredible frontend framework on mobile, and that Ionic can build the best mobile framework on top.